SanPen/GridCal/doc/md_source/structure.md

 ### The MultiCircuit

-By GridCal v2 everything was migrated from tables to lists of objects living in another object called the `MultiCircuit`.
+By VeraGrid v2 everything was migrated from tables to lists of objects living in another object called the `MultiCircuit`.
 You may think of the `MultiCircuit as a database.
 The benefits of this were apparent pretty soon.

 Compared to tables, now we are able to:

 - Have easier CRUD (Create, Read, Update, Delete) management of the data.
-This is specially important since GridCal has an interactive user interface.
+This is specially important since VeraGrid has an interactive user interface.
 - Easier handling of the objects evolution over time; Yes code evolves!
 - We could have objects within objects.
 In table terms, this would be equivalent to having a table inside a cell.
   For instance, it is natural to have a tap changer object inside the transformer object.